 Composer & Code Integrity

-The Composer installation is the only recommended method for productive TYPO3 systems.
-Classic mode should only be used for testing purposes.
+The Composer installation is the only recommended path for production TYPO3 systems.
+Classic mode should be reserved for testing.

 Security Advantages